MatteoTrapasso/body-data/README.md

 # body-data
-app created to calculate and monitor the cormporeal parameters, in particular the BMI
+app created to calculate and monitor the corporeal parameters, in particular the BMI

 app link: https://body-data.herokuapp.com/body-data